 Lebanese Village Salad

 At the top of the traditional Lebanese salad list is the Village Salad.
 This chopped salad typically includes cucumber, tomato, and onion.
 From there, the palette is as varied as your crisper drawer.
 Peppers, carrots, celery, you go!

-The Vegetables.
-And Fruit!
+The Vegetables And Fruit!

 We are all about seasonal cooking, but not to the extent that we don’t go for this kind of salad all year long.
 The key is finding great produce in the off-season that has enough flavor to make a salad great.
 That’s where the apple makes such an excellent addition, providing some sweetness where the tomatoes and cukes may be lacking.
 We are huge fans of organic honeycrisps.
 So much so that the giant box at Costco is not even daunting.

-Don’t skip the onion.
+Don’t skip the onion

-The Vinaigrette.
-With Honey.
+The Vinaigrette With Honey

 The vinaigrette rule of thumb is 1:3 parts acid to oil.
 I love a tart vinaigrette so I’m often 1:1.
 But, vinaigrette flavor is so varied, depending on the flavor of your produce, that the good cook always tastes and adjusts not just the vinaigrette in the making, but once it’s on the salad.
-Add more honey, add more lemon juice, salt, pepper, etc. I rarely need to add more olive oil, as we just want to kiss the produce with oil and not overun it.
+Add more honey, add more lemon juice, salt, pepper, etc. I rarely need to add more olive oil, as we just want to kiss the produce with oil and not overrun it.

-The Herbs.
+The Herbs

 Same category as the onion, though we don’t ever have herb-haters at the table.
 Fresh and dried herbs MAKE the village salad.
 For classic Lebanese flavor, it’s all about spearmint.
 Maria adds cilantro to the herb shower on her salad and it is divine.
 I’m certain any mix of herbs will glorify this salad.

-If the salad is made ahead, chill it and don’t dress it with vinaigrette or herbs until just before serving.
+If the salad is made ahead, chill it, and don’t dress it with vinaigrette or herbs until just before serving.

+Lebanese Village Salad